rancorm/git-questions/README.md

 ![Cover Image](cover.jpg)

 # Git Questions
 Inside this repository, you'll find an extensive collection of meticulously curated Git questions and answers.
-From the fundamental concepts like branching, merging, and committing to advanced topics such as rebasing, cherry-picking, and managing submodules, we've got you covered.
+From the fundamental concepts like branching, merging, and committing to advanced topics such as rebasing, cherry-picking, and submodules, we've got you covered.

 ## Contribute
 Pull requests are welcome.